 If so, you’re wrong.
 A recent report published in Psychological Science, an AARP study, and research by the National Opinion Research Center (NORC) all point to the same conclusion.
 While the statistics in these happiness studies vary slightly, most research agrees that generally older people – and even the younger generation – are happier than us baby boomers (especially those ages 49-64).
 In fact, a 2012 AARP study confirmed there is a U-shaped happiness curve with the early 50’s as the lowest point of well-being.
 (See http://www.aarp.org/home-family/friends-family/info-06-2012/happiness-report-2012.html for more information.)

 As a 53-year-old, this raised my eyebrows.
 I know from personal experience that hitting the mid-century mark can be a bit disenchanting.
-In my case, it meant menopause which resulted in insomnia and panic attacks, a colonoscopy, shoulder surgery, a dental implant, and watching my parents’ health rapidly decline.
+In my case, it meant menopause which resulted in insomnia and panic attacks, a colonoscopy, shoulder surgery, a dental implant (here’s more about sedation dentistry), and watching my parents’ health rapidly decline.
 Many boomers face worries about financial security and retirement, the difficulties of raising teenagers, looming college tuitions, adult children moving back home, and caring for aging parents, which all can cause middle age melancholy.

 Despite these facts, however, I was still surprised to learn that my age group is statistically the unhappiest.
 While it’s true, we boomers have our challenges, let’s face facts – so do old people.
 So why are they happier than us?

 Before I continue, I’m not saying that some old people don’t fit the typical stereotype and are lonely, depressed, cranky, and miserable.
 Truth be known, we all know old people that make us secretly vow we’ll never be like them when we face our final years.
 But despite stereotypes of grumpy old men and women, several studies show they view themselves as happier than us.
 That should at least give us pause for thought.